JayCuthrell/fudge-org-eleventy-excellent-4.3.3/src/posts/hot-fudge-daily/friday/final-thoughts-friday-for-2025-10-17.md

 date: 2025-10-17
 ---

 Ping.
 Power.
 Plate.
-This was the appeal of a data center.
+This was the appeal of a datacenter.

 The biggest story of the week was the [$40B acquisition of ping, POWER, and plate represented by Aligned Data Centers](https://www.techmeme.com/251015/p19#a251015p19).